 Because there is usually cystic duct obstruction, gas is present in the bile ducts in only 20% of cases15-17

-Hepatobiliary nuclear imaging may demonstrate non-visualisation of the gallbladder, along with a region of increased hepatic activity adjacent to the gallbladder fossa.
+Hepatobiliary nuclear imaging may demonstrate non-visualization of the gallbladder, along with a region of increased hepatic activity adjacent to the gallbladder fossa.
 This feature is sometimes termed the rim sign 10.

 Treatment and prognosis